 The Learning Agreement sets out the programme of the studies or the traineeship to be followed abroad and must be approved by the student, the sending and the receiving institution, organisation or enterprise before the start of the exchange.

-For student mobility for studies, the Learning Agreement should set out the group of educational components that will be replaced in the student’s degree upon successful completion of the study programme abroad.
-See the guidelines below.
+For student mobility for studies, the Online Learning Agreement is becoming the standard, in line with the European Student Card Initiative.
+The OLA should detail the learning outcomes that will contribute to the student’s degree upon successful completion of the study programme abroad.

-For student mobility for traineeships, the Learning Agreement should set out how the traineeship will be recognised depending on whether it counts towards the student’s degree, is taken on a voluntary basis (not obligatory for the degree) or is being carried out by a recent graduate.
-See the guidelines below.
+For student mobility for traineeships, the Learning Agreement should set out how the learning outcomes will be recognised depending on whether it counts towards the student’s degree, is taken on a voluntary basis (not obligatory part of the degree) or is being carried out by a recent graduate.